ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 # Challenges:
 - [SOLVED] The execution time (on average) is 3~4 seconds for 1s of audio input.
 This would make real time implementation difficult
 - [SOLVED] Silence detection.
 (Pitch estimation carried out even when there is no signal from instrument)
-- On average the pitch estimate has a deviation from ideal result of about 1Hz.
-Though small, we want to reduce this error
 - [SOLVED] Identifying different Octaves and Swaras (Sa, Pa, Sa#)
 - Infrequent large deviations in pitch estimated.
 Increased testing should help eliminate this issue
 - Cross validation with auto-correlation method failed due to inconsistency in auto-correlation results